-Midterm grade reports are issued to all first-time freshmen during the fall and spring semesters of the freshman year.
+Midterm grade reports are issued to all students.
 Midterm grades are not recorded on the official transcript but serve to notify students of their progress during the first half of the semester.
 Midterm grade reports are issued prior to the last day to drop a course with a "W."